MelanieCrissey/old-melaniecrissey.com/source/blog/hackety-hack.markdown

 We had an in-app wizard that I thought was out of whack.
 I wanted to submit some ideas to my UX team, and I knew that a bunch of written specifications in a JIRA ticket weren't gonna cut it.
 At the time, I imagined that a _real_ designer would probably use something like Photoshop to mock up their ideas, but I couldn't afford a license and I failed at convincing my COO that I needed a seat in the company Creative Cloud account.
 So, I started with 'Inspect Element' and put together an imperfect but effective visual artifact that helped spring open a conversation with the right folks.

 All this to say—if you have the skills, tools, time, or resources to create more perfect prototypes, absolutely do that!
 But, if you have an idea for a product or feature improvement that you want to share quickly, don't let a lack of access hold you back.
-Inspect Element and get crackin'.
+Inspect element and get crackin'.